makuachteny/Bootstrap/README.md

 # Bootstrap
-Practicing bootstrap for styling and dynamics
+Practicing bootstrap for web styling and dynamics